-One reason I love traveling is to be close to nature, which often makes me realize how small my own pain is.
+One reason I love to travel is for being close to nature, which often makes me realize how small my pain is.
 It’s only a drop of the water in the ocean.
 Last week I went to San Francisco for a business trip, and I extended it as a mini vacation for myself.
 I visited Muir Woods National Monument, having the most magical and powerful experiences.

 She is a first-generation immigrant, like me, and she was on a business trip as well.
 We were both so impressed with the stories about the Muir Woods National Monument that our bus driver told us.
 When we arrived, we decided to continue hanging out together and taking the hike together too.